|

 Animal proteins are a better mix for our diet than plant proteins

-based on their amino acid composition.
+based on their amino acid composition.2. digestibility of proteins

 Nucleic acids, on the other hand, are not needed as dietary supplement.